microsoft/sqldev/pages/go/windows/go-windows-3.md

 The query took: 86.9826ms
 ```

-> Congrats you just made your Go app faster using Columnstore Indexes!
+> Congratulations!
+You just made your Go app faster using Columnstore Indexes!